superp00t/Up1/README.md

 ## Running

-Edit server.conf according to your use case.
+Edit config.json according to your use case.

 then type

 `
-./server
+./up1d
 `